bluespace-ai/bluespace_ai_xsens_ros_mti_driver/README.txt

     - There is also an example that shows a 3D visualization of the device (orientation data should be enabled in the device):
             $ ros2 launch xsens_mti_driver display.launch.py

+    - The driver has been tested on amd64 as well as ARM 64-bit (aarch64) architectures.

 Notes:
     - ROS timestamps